pen-lang/pen/doc/src/references/language/modules.md

 #### Private modules

-For modules to be private and not accessible from other packages, you can give the modules names which starts with lower case letters (e.g. `fooBar`).
+For modules to be private and not accessible from other packages, you can give the modules names which start with lower case letters (e.g. `fooBar`).

 ```pen
 import 'fooBar